 - Investing in real estate using your self-directed IRA is a great alternative investment to grow your retirement savings.
 Typical IRA administrators only allow you to invest in stocks, bonds, and mutual funds which can sometimes feel like a never ending roller-coaster.
 Real estate is a solid investment that has the potential to build your savings while diversifying your retirement portfolio.

 The process to do this is simple!
-To get started simply open an account with Midland IRA.
+To get started simply open an account with Midland Trust.
 Once the account is open you’ll need to fund the account by doing an IRA to IRA transfer, Rollover, or by making a contribution.
 After your account is established and funded you can make your real estate investment.
 The titling of the property would be written in the name of your IRA and all income and expenses would flow through your IRA account.
 Another great benefit of a self-directed IRA is that when you no longer want to invest in real estate you have a ton of other alternative investments that you can choose from such as notes, precious metals, futures and forex, and oil and gas rights.

 The next time you decide to purchase an investment property, consider doing it in a self-directed IRA.
 Contact Midland today!